viamrobotics/docs/docs/components/camera/_index.md

 ### GetPointCloud

 Get a point cloud from the camera as bytes with a MIME type describing the structure of the data.
-The consumer of this call should encode the bytes into the formatted suggested by the MIME type.
+The consumer of this call should decode the bytes into the format suggested by the MIME type.

 {{< tabs >}}
 {{% tab name="Python" %}}